aldebaransearch/udacity_drl/README.md

 ### Introduction

 In this project, we train a deep reinforcement learning agent to navigate a square world, while collecting yellow bananas and avoiding blue.
+The report describing the solution in greater detail can be found in [report_1.pdf](https://github.com/aldebaransearch/udacity_drl_project_1/blob/main/report_1.pdf)

 ![Trained Agent][image1]